-- a licensee's environmental performance

-- the regulatory actions the EPA has taken

-- environmental management systems and practices the licensee has in place and

-- environmental improvement programs.
+- a licensee's compliance history and any regulatory actions the EPA has taken in relation to the licensed premises - · environmental management systems and practices the licensee has in place and - environmental improvement programs.

-Based on this assessment a licensee will be allocated an environmental management category: A, B, C, D or E for each licence.
+Based on this assessment a licensee will be allocated an environmental management category (A, B, C, D or E) for each licence.

-1.3.
-Licensee environment management systems and practices
+Licensee environmental management systems and practices

-Where a licensee has implemented environmental management systems and practices for a licensed activity they will receive a reduction from their total environmental management score.
-The score reduction for environmental management systems and practices form one component of the total environmental management score reduction.
+Licensees that have implemented environmental management systems and practices for a licensed activity will receive a reduction in their total environmental management score.
+The environmental management systems and practices form one component of the total environmental management score reduction.